How a Tax Levy Works

 Levy vs. Lien

 As an alternative to a levy, the IRS can also place a lien on the property that you own.
 A lien is different from a levy because a lien gives creditors the ability to potentially take and sell your assets at some point in the future.
 With a levy, the creditor follows through with taking your assets.

 Liens give creditors interest in your assets, helping them secure a future payment.
 For example, there might be a lien on your home, giving the IRS interest in that asset.
 To create a lien, the IRS files documents at local government offices, making a public record of the interest.

-A lien can cause problems if you want to sell or refinance an asset because the tax debt needs to be paid or settled before you have free-and-clear control of the asset.
+A lien can cause problems if you ever want to sell or refinance an asset because the tax debt needs to be paid or settled before you have free-and-clear control of the asset.
 Lenders don’t want to get in line behind the IRS, so they’re typically reluctant to approve a loan on a property with outstanding liens.